lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 Now delete the compute session and go to the Storage page.
 Locate the ``user2-vfolder folder``, open a file explorer and check that the file ``test_file`` exists.
-Click the file download button in Actions to download the file to the local machine and open it in an editor to confirm that the contents of the file are "file inside user2-vfolder".
+Click the file download button in Actions to download the file to the local machine and open it to confirm that the contents of the file are "file inside user2-vfolder".

 .. image:: download_file_from_folder.png